 The benefit for students completing the AS-T degree is that the California State University (CSU) system is required to grant admission with junior status to any community college student who meets all of the requirements.
-"CSU is required to grant priority admission for a student who meets all of the requirements.
-CSO is required to grant phony admission for a student with this associate degree to his or her local CSU campus and to a program or major that is similar to this major, as determined by the CSU campus to which the student is admitted."
+"CSU is required to grant priority admission for a student with this associate degree to his or her local CSU campus and to a program or major that is similar to this major, as determined by the CSU campus to which the student is admitted."